 What about fitness level? – You need to have a healthy diet and start some fitness training at least 3 – 6 months prior to the trip.
 Walking around hilly monasteries and other hikes at high altitude will require more energy than usual, and hiking at 4500m is far more strenuous than steep hikes at sea level.
 The fitter you are, the more you can enjoy the experience and photography.

 More about the Kailash Kora Trek – Our plan is to do it in 2 days with porters carrying our bags: Day 1: 20km in 6 hours with 200 meters of ascent. ( Sleeping in dormitory room in Monastery.
 Milky Way over Mt.
 Kailash taken from this location) Day 2: 12 hours trek starting with 700 meters ascent ( from 4970m – 5670m ) in 8km distance.
 Followed by a long 22km hike to the end of the trail to complete the Kora.
 You can decide later whether you want to do the Kora or not, photography from Dira Puk Monastery is the best, so you can go back the same way as the day 1 route, which is an easy downhill walk.
 The key here is to be fit enough to at least make it to the Monastery for the night.
 Continuing the Kora in a clockwise route is a choice and not essential.

 Single Occupancy – most of time we will have very good accommodation and sometimes with mountain view

-Share Occupancy – USD 1300 deduction on total amount for couple or friends share a room – Or a female participants can share a room with Juanli with total deduction of USD $700
+Share Occupancy – USD 1300 deduction on total amount for couples or friends share a room – Or one female participant can share a room with Juanli with total deduction of USD $700

 Included: Accommodation, Food, Vehicle Transport, Park Entry Fee, Tibet Permit Fee, Flight from Shangri-la to Lhasa